Rocketclh/Maze-Game/README.md

-How do play the game?
+How do play this game?

 1. Download the project as a zip file